splksusqa/salty-splunk/README.md

 ## Modules
-Salt execution modules (http://docs.saltstack.com/en/latest/ref/modules/), are used to perform certain **actions**, modules are also python scripts, but they cannot be called from state (sls) files.
-E.g.:
+Salt execution modules (http://docs.saltstack.com/en/latest/ref/modules/), are used to perform certain **actions**, modules are also python scripts, but they cannot be called from state (sls) files, they're called from `salt` command, e.g.:

 `salt '*' test.ping`

-is calling function **ping** in **test** module, such action is executed for us to see if minions are connected, they're also executed at minions.
+is calling function **ping** in **test** module, such action is used to see if minions are connected, they're also executed at minions.
 But such actions are ad-hoc, non-stateful, and one-time command.
 Most common functions are **start**, **stop**, **restart/reload**, **status**